 Well, there are many possible ways.
 So, let’s start:

 Hire Movers On Duty.
 But before you we can move you, you will want to pack your own boxes (if you’re really trying to save money that is).
 Packing takes a while and packing supplies aren’t cheap.
 Unless you get them for free (More on that in a second).

 If you decide to hire professional packing services, make sure the company you hire provides all the packing supplies at no additional charge.
-Just like we do, when you allow us to help you pack, we provide all the boxes, tape, bubble wrap, wrapping paper, labeling stickers, etc all for free.
+Just like we do, when you allow us to help you pack, we provide all the boxes, tape, bubble wrap, wrapping paper, labeling stickers, etc.

 That way you don’t have to worry about additional charges.